tnigon/sip/README.md

 - Lasso regression
 - Partial least squares regression

-Hyperparameter tuning is carried out by splitting the training dataset (60% of samples) using a repeated stratified k-fold cross validation (4 splits and 3 replications).
+Hyperparameter tuning was carried out by splitting the training dataset (60% of samples) using a repeated stratified k-fold cross validation (4 splits and 3 replications).
 Thus, each tuning fold uses 75% of the training samples, which use 60% of the total samples.
 The results of hyperparameter tuning are saved to the "tuning" folder in the appropriate directory

 ## Model training and testing